kwonus/Quelle-Obsolete/Quelle.md

 ### V. More about Segmentation of Quelle Statements

-If an execution ONLY contains CONTROL verbs, then the key-value pairs affect the session (or saved for future sessions when it is prefixed with a hash-tag).
-SESSION scope is always implied when segments are combined with SEARCH or DISPLAY segments.
+If an execution ONLY contains CONTROL verbs, then the key-value pairs are saved.
+Otherwise, they only affect the current statement.

 | **Operative Segment** | Secondary Segments      | Dependent Clauses | Example                     |
 | --------------------- | ----------------------- | ----------------- | --------------------------- |